 You are going to want to eat it today if my pictures do it any justice.
-AND since you will be in the grocery store with every other single person in your city tomorrow (ugh!), you are going to want to just grab more kale and squash because a) they are both probably on sale and b) you know Thursday is going to make you feel like you need only salad for your whole weekend to come.
+AND since you will be in the grocery store with every other single person in your city tomorrow (ugh!), you are going to want to just grab more kale and squash because a) they are both probably on sale and b) you know Thursday might make you crave green food for the weekend.
 Kale leading you in and kale leading you out.

 If by chance you’ve been asked to bring a salad to your Thanksgiving festivities?
 Bring this one.
 Even if your family is like mine and for some reason has taken it on as their cause to dislike kale.
 I say, bring it on.

 It is one of the best salads I’ve had in awhile, like since my last kale salad craving I suppose.
 Around this time of year, I tend to seek a salad to lighten my lunch life.
-Last year I was on repeat with the beloved Kale and Brussels Salad shown below.
-(Still love and yes please.)
+Last year I was on repeat with the beloved Kale and Brussels Salad below.